 - Sarcoidosis.
 This is a condition where inflammation causes tiny lumps of cells to form in various organs in your body, most commonly in the lungs and lymph glands.
 The lumps are called granulomas.
 Sarcoidosis is another common trigger for erythema nodosum in adults.
-(See separate leaflet called Sarcoidosis for further details.)
+See separate leaflet called Sarcoidosis for more details.

 - Tuberculosis (TB).
 This is a bacterial infection that usually affects the lungs.
 In addition to causing the symptoms of infection, TB can also trigger erythema nodosum.
-(See separate leaflet called Tuberculosis for further details.)
+See separate leaflet called Tuberculosis for more details.

 - Inflammatory bowel disease.
 People with an inflammatory bowel condition such as ulcerative colitis and Crohn's disease may also develop erythema nodosum.
-(See separate leaflets called Ulcerative Colitis and Crohn's Disease for further details.)
+See separate leaflets called Ulcerative Colitis and Crohn's Disease for more details.

 - Pregnancy.
 Occasionally, pregnancy can trigger erythema nodosum.